Many-Body Localization in the Age of Classical Computing: Slow dynamics in disordered many-body systems

-Therefore, at sufficiently large $W$, the perturbation $\hat H^{\perp}_{\mathrm{int} }$ becomes rather weak, and the disordered XXZ spin chain may be viewed as a weakly perturbed Anderson insulator.
-A weak but non-vanishing perturbation results in slow dynamics towards the thermal equilibrium, sharing certain similarities with the weakly perturbed integrable models~\cite{Mierzejewski22multiple, Surace23weak}, posing a challenge to understanding the fate of disordered spin chains in the $L, t \to \infty$ limit.
-Instead, when the perturbation term $\hat H^{\perp}_{\mathrm{int} }$ is rescaled to match the norm of $\hat H_0$, the ensuing model remains ergodic at any disorder strength $W$~\cite{Krajewski22Restoring}.
-Similarly, the ergodicity is restored upon an introduction of a strong pair hopping term~\cite{Krajewski23twobody}, which introduces non-trivial perturbation to the Anderson insulator with norm $|| \hat H^{\perp}_{\mathrm{int} }|| $ of the similar value as the norm of $\hat H_0$.
+Therefore, at sufficiently large $W$, the perturbation $\hat{H}^{\perp}_{\mathrm{int} }$ becomes rather weak, and the disordered XXZ spin chain may be viewed as a weakly perturbed Anderson insulator.
+A weak but non-vanishing perturbation results in slow dynamics towards the thermal equilibrium, sharing certain similarities with the weakly perturbed integrable models~\cite{Mierzejewski22multiple, Surace23weak}, posing a challenge to understanding the fate of the disordered spin chains in the $L, t \to \infty$ limit.
+Instead, when the perturbation term $\hat{H}^{\perp}_{\mathrm{int} }$ is rescaled to match the norm of $\hat{H}_0$, the ensuing model remains ergodic at any disorder strength $W$~\cite{Krajewski22Restoring}.
+Similarly, the ergodicity is restored upon an introduction of a strong pair hopping term~\cite{Krajewski23twobody}, which introduces non-trivial perturbation to the Anderson insulator with norm $|| \hat{H}^{\perp}_{\mathrm{int} }|| $ of the similar value as the norm of $\hat{H}_0$.

-The discussed results outline the perspective on disordered spin chains provided by the presence of the non-interacting, Anderson-localized limit of the disordered spin chains.
-Further investigations of the interplay of Anderson LIOMs $Q_\alpha$ with interactions that induce their gradual decay may lead to new insights into the physics of slow dynamics in strongly disordered spin chains.
+The discussed results outline the perspective on the disordered spin chains provided by the presence of the non-interacting, Anderson-localized limit.
+Further investigations of the interplay of Anderson LIOMs $\hat{Q}_\alpha$ with interactions that induce their gradual decay may lead to new insights into the physics of slow dynamics in strongly disordered spin chains.